gavinlin/sdcamp/README.md

 correction, please email me at larry dot caiyu at gmail dot com to inform me.

 # Acknowledgement #
+It is powered by [MultiMarkdown](http://fletcherpenney.net/multimarkdown/) toolset, thanks Fletcher Penney.

-Thanks for the nice tool [John's pandoc](http://johnmacfarlane.net/pandoc/) and the scripts from [Pro Git](http://github.com/progit/progit) to make it happen
+Originally it is based on [John's pandoc](http://johnmacfarlane.net/pandoc/) and the scripts from [Pro Git](http://github.com/progit/progit) to make it happen